OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 Using simple fingerprinting, with maybe 2 or 3 variables would require that less stringent actions be taken, due to it's higher likelihood of a false positive.
 In this case, maybe the source IP is blocked if it attempts more than 3 user IDs.

-Example library that can be helpful here is [fingerprintjs 2](https://github.com/Valve/fingerprintjs2)
+Example library that can be used is [fingerprintjs2](https://github.com/Valve/fingerprintjs2)

 ## Defense Option 5: Disallow Email Addresses as User IDs